lp177/afpConnect/README.md

 ```

-### For preserve one config for server one for mac and don't duplicate basic conf we have:
+### For preserve one config for server one for mac and don't duplicate basic conf we have :

 	.cfgMac.sh  -- Load once on mac
 	.cfgServer.sh -- Load once where i ssh
 	.cfgAllSys.sh -- Load all time

 	.zshrc -- Load the good cfg server/mac and load cfgAllSys

 .zshrc (in server home):